lilab-bcb/cumulus/docs/smart_seq_2.rst

 		gsutil cp /foo/bar/projects/sample_sheet.csv gs://fc-e0000000-0000-0000-0000-000000000000/

 #.
-Import smartseq2 workflow to your workspace.
+Import *smartseq2* workflow to your workspace.

 	See the Terra documentation for `adding a workflow`_.
-The smartseq2 workflow is under ``Broad Methods Repository`` with name "**cumulus/smartseq2**".
+The *smartseq2* workflow is under ``Broad Methods Repository`` with name "**cumulus/smartseq2**".

-	Moreover, in the workflow page, click ``Export to Workspace...`` button, and select the workspace to which you want to export ``smartseq2`` in the drop-down menu.
+	Moreover, in the workflow page, click ``Export to Workspace...`` button, and select the workspace to which you want to export *smartseq2* workflow in the drop-down menu.

 #.
 In your workspace, open ``smartseq2`` in ``WORKFLOWS`` tab.
 Select ``Process single workflow from files`` as below